Can One Car Seat Do It All? What You Need to Know About All-in-One Seats

 Poor newborn fit.
 In my experience, and according to the CPSTs we spoke to, most all-in-one seats don’t fit newborns very well.
 “The lowest harness height may be too high for a newborn, the recline might not be enough or the headrest may push the baby's head forward into an undesirable position,” says Zadan.

 Durability.
 "I find that many parents who buy all-in-one car seats do so for the convenience of only having to buy one seat.
 However, this doesn’t play out as anticipated for many families," says Cavasino.
 Ten years is a long time to keep any piece of baby gear, especially one that's likely to endure a lot of wear and tear and mess.
-There's also changing safety technology to consider, especially over the course of a decade.
+There's changing safety technology to consider, especially over the course of a decade.
+And there's also aesthetics.
+"The beautiful pink seat that you pick out for your adorable baby girl will be very uncool when she’s five and has her own color preferences," adds Harrison.

 There’s also cost to consider when thinking about purchasing an all-in-one car seat—and it can be both a pro and a con.
 If you’re shopping for high-end seats across the board, then an all-in-one may be more economical than purchasing three or four separate car seats over your child’s lifetime.
 But it’s also possible to get a very good convertible car seat + a combination high-back/backless booster for the same price as an all-in-one, and these two separate seats will likely offer a better fit along the way.